ddttom/doc2web/README.md

 1. Update to v1.2.1 which fixes issues in the accessibility processor
 2. Check that the enhanceAccessibility option is enabled
 3. Use the debug script to test the accessibility processor independently

+### TOC and Numbering Display Issues

+If you encounter issues with Table of Contents formatting or paragraph numbering display:

+1. **TOC Formatting Problems**
+   - **Symptom**: Missing leader dots or misaligned page numbers
+   - **Solution**: Update to v1.2.2 which implements a flex-based layout for TOC entries
+   - **Diagnostic**: Check the HTML structure for proper TOC entry elements with text, dots, and page number spans
+   - **Fix**: Verify that the CSS contains proper TOC styles with flex layout and background-image for leader dots

+2. **Paragraph Numbering Issues**
+   - **Symptom**: Missing numbers or incorrect formatting in numbered paragraphs
+   - **Solution**: Update to v1.2.2 which uses CSS ::before pseudo-elements for numbering
+   - **Diagnostic**: Inspect the HTML for data-numbering-id and data-numbering-level attributes
+   - **Fix**: Ensure the CSS contains proper counter-reset and counter-increment rules for numbering

+3. **Hierarchical Numbering Problems**
+   - **Symptom**: Incorrect hierarchical numbering (e.g., 1.1, 1.2, etc.)
+   - **Solution**: Update to v1.2.2 which refines the counter reset strategy
+   - **Diagnostic**: Run the debug script and examine the numbering definitions in debug-output/debug-info.json
+   - **Fix**: Check that the CSS properly implements the hierarchical counter structure

 ### General Issues